ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/jobs.md

 ```

 ## Slurm
-Slurm is now our default queuing system across all head nodes.
+Slurm is used as a queuing system across all head nodes.
 [SSH directly into the cluster](#getting-started) and your connection will be automatically load balanced to a head node:

 ```bash
 ssh -XY cluster.hpcc.ucr.edu